open-ephys-plugins/osc-io/README.md

 ## Attribution

-This plugin is based on the Tracking Plugin (developed by )
+This plugin was collaboratively developed by Gonçalo Lopes, Josh Siegle and Anjal Doshi.